husarion/fixposition-docker/demo/README.md

 First, follow the [Quickstart guide](https://uploads-ssl.webflow.com/623c5f1910ae850ac3ba2058/6374941f2d8df215f2e88339_Quick%20Starter%20Guide%20%20EN.pdf) to set up the sensor (RTK is necessary for fusion mode).

 Connect to your device either using WiFi or Ethernet (when using an Ethernet connection it will be necessary to adjust the IP address configuration in the `tcp.yaml`, for example for Panther you should use `10.15.20.20`).
+Additionally when running on Panther it may be necessary to change your IP address (`ROS_IP`) set in the `compose.yml`.

 Before starting containers make sure that sensor with fusion started properly (unless you want to use only GNSS data).
 You may need to start the fusion manually (in the configuration tab it can be changed to autostart).